-This course is the hospital and field internship and is required for Advanced EMT certification.
-Emphasis is placed on Advanced EMT care.
-Upon completion, students should be able to demonstrate competence at the Advanced EMT skill level.
+This course provides the hospital and field internship/clinical experiences required in preparation for the Advanced EMT certification.
+Emphasis is placed on performing patient assessments, treatments, and interactions appropriate at the Advanced EMT level of care.
+Upon completion, students should be able to demonstrate competency at the Advanced EMT skill level.